-IT Services recommends that confidential data be encrypted in transit; to determine whether you are holding confidential information, please refer to the IT Services Information Security Team's Information Classification Scheme.
+IT Services recommends that confidential data be encrypted in transit; to determine whether you are holding confidential information, please refer to the University Information Security Team's Information Classification Scheme.

 If you would like to send your files to the HFS in an encrypted format, then they need to be selected for encryption using one of the following two sets of instructions in section 3 below on encrypting your backups.